Dog owner’s responsibilities

 COVID-19 (coronavirus) update

-We are advising all animal owners to ensure their pets are kept under control during the COVID-19 (coronavirus) outbreak.
+We are advising all animal owners to ensure their pets are kept under control during coronavirus (COVID-19).
 This is to ensure the safety of members of the public, and to enable social distancing guidance to be followed.

 We ask that dogs are kept on a lead when out in public, and for dog owners to check that their pets are secure when they are at home to minimise the risk of straying.